replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

     * **1GB for rqlite PersistentVolume**: The admin console requires 1GB for a rqlite StatefulSet to store version history, application metadata, and other small amounts of data needed to manage the application(s).
 During deployment, the rqlite component is secured with a randomly generated password, and only exposed as a ClusterIP on the overlay network.

-* **Supported operating systems**: Nodes must use one of the following supported operating systems:
+* **Supported operating systems**: The following are the supported operating systems for nodes:
   * Linux AMD64
   * Linux ARM64